digiltd/oh-rtd-test/Explanation of items.md

 If you append e.g. "-on" and "-off" to the file name the icon will change its appearance depending on the switch item state.
 Resp. you can add "-0", "-1" etc. to the filename for number items etc.

+**Example:**

-e.g. you can use two icons "present.png" and "present-off.png" (the "-on" is not even neccessary) like this:
+You can use two icons "present.png" and "present-off.png" (the "-on" is not even neccessary) like this:

 `Switch DanHome     "Dan at home"      <present>  `